frequently asked questions

 This depends on the depth and type of screed used by the standard 70mm sand cement screed should heat up from cold in 4-5 hrs.
 The temperature should then be maintained within about 5 degrees of the normal running temperature throughout the heating season and not be allowed cool fully

-What happens if we want to change our floor coverings?
+What if I want to change the floor covering with underfloor heating?

 Changing floor coverings does not present any problems but if you are unsure you can contact us any time and we will be happy to advise you.